crypt0kitik/Advanced-data_analytics/02 – Optimizing distributions/Read_me.txt

 in order to provide you with the same view that
 I have and in order to avoid crushing

-Classification datase - bank
+Classification datased - bank
 01 -  Sampling technique (oversampling) - ADASYN
 02 - Data synthetization (SMOTE)
 02 - Data synthetization (CTGAN)
+03 - Noise Management (ClusterCentroids) + Log.reg model for comparison of metrics
 --- not done yet:
-03 - Noise Management (ClusterCentroids)
 04 - Overlap Management (Tomek Links)
 05 - Outlier Management (Isolation Forest)
 05 - Outlier Management (Elliptic Envelope)